 Nothing much needs to be done to create this simple 3D Boat Animation in PowerPoint.
 3D animation effects are available to Office 365 subscriber-only.
 I always said that Graphics Designing takes more time than applying animations.

 Look at the Wireframe view in Figure 1.1 where Animation Panes is showing only 2 animation effects that have been applied but also look at the long list of objects used to draw the entire Port scene.
 The Boat is a ready-made 3D Object.

 Tip: You don’t always need to draw scenes using Shape Tools.
 You can Google for Vector Images related to your scene.

-- Once you’ve set up the entire scene, you can then click on Insert tab and then click 3D Models drop-down menu and then click From Online Sources.
+- Once you’ve set up the entire scene, you can then click on the Insert tab and then click the 3D Models drop-down menu and then click From Online Sources.

 Type “Boat” in Search Box and hit Enter key.

 - You can find 1000s of free 3D Models From Online Sources.
-Just search for a particular “keywords”.
+Just search for a particular “keyword”.
 Select the desired “Boat” from the list and then click Insert.
-You can Insert multiple 3D Objects in a time.
+You can Insert multiple 3D Objects at a time.

 - You can draw the Shadow using Shape Tools and send it behind the Boat.
-Select the Boat and then click the Animations tab and here you can find new 3D Animations and clicking the Animation drop-down button will show you new 3D effects in the list which are: Arrive, Turntable, Swing, Jump & Turn, and Leave.
+Select the Boat and then click the Animations tab.
+Here you can find new 3D Animations and clicking the Animation drop-down button will show you new 3D effects in the list which are: Arrive, Turntable, Swing, Jump & Turn, and Leave.
 Arrive will work as an Entrance effect and Leave will behave like an Exit effect like a little-turn Fade In or Fade Out.